 This online workshop is held live in two four-hour sessions over two days.
+(With a new additional low-cost extension module held the following day)

 Agile Business Analysis is a practical course that explains how a Business Analyst can effectively support a Product Owner, Scrum Master, and the Agile Team.